Malaysia's Anwar says has 'strong' support to form govt - France 24

 Kuala Lumpur (AFP)

-Malaysian opposition leader Anwar Ibrahim said Wednesday he had the "strong" backing of lawmakers and was seeking an audience with the king to form a new government.
+Malaysian opposition leader Anwar Ibrahim said Wednesday he had the "strong" backing of lawmakers in parliament and was seeking an audience with the king to form a new government.

 The Southeast Asian nation has been in turmoil since an alliance that swept to power in 2018, which was headed by Mahathir Mohamad and included Anwar, collapsed in February amid bitter infighting.

-Muhyiddin Yassin became premier at the head of a coalition that included a scandal-plagued party, but he had only a wafer-thin majority in parliament.
+Muhyiddin Yassin became premier at the head of a coalition backed by a scandal-plagued party which had been ousted at the polls two years earlier, but he had only a wafer-thin majority in parliament.

-Speaking at a press conference in Kuala Lumpur, veteran politician Anwar -- who has long sought to become prime minister -- said he now had the backing of enough MPs to form the government.
+Speaking at a press conference in Kuala Lumpur, veteran politician Anwar -- who has long sought to become prime minister -- said he now had the backing of enough MPs to form the government and oust Muhyiddin.

+A government must command the support of a majority of the 222 MPS in parliament.

+The was no immediate reaction from Muhyiddin.
+He was due to give a televised address to the nation later Wednesday.

-He did not reveal how many lawmakers were backing him.
-He said he had been due to meet the king on Tuesday but the audience was postponed as the monarch is receiving treatment at a medical centre.
+Anwar said he had been granted an audience with the king on Tuesday but the meeting was postponed as the monarch is receiving treatment at a heart centre in Kuala Lumpur.

-There was no immediate reaction from Muhyiddin.
-He will give a televised address later Wednesday.
+The 73-year-old said he would meet with the king, who formally appoints the country's prime minister, once he recovers, and would reveal more details to the public afterwards.

 © 2020 AFP